o1243535241/O/readme.txt

-O drop is also have calculation, from up to down balance and again up will be 1 2 O or maybe just simpe logic output data 1 to Pentagram/35241 so 2 => 610482... then this 6 is some symbol O look on stick and you make center then up triangel, will be from 2d to 3d O we have situation in gov, where god/law man have pension 3 millions, when i am human O must have 50% norma by its half of 3 milion
-O crud-create/read/update/delete +5 merge
+O drop is also have calculation, from up to down balance and again up will be 1 2 O or maybe just simpe logic output data 1 to Pentagram/35241 so 2 => 610482... then this 6 is some symbol O look on stick and you make center then up triangel, will be from 2d to 3d O crud-create/read/update/delete +5 merge
 O cycle/word request/response, the same gov, its norma of gov O penis and vagina make 5/human/pentagram, so draw stick in vagina symbol and maybe run this logic will give 5/pentagram